abletech/easy-deployment/README.md

 ### Maintenance

-This includes a generator to create a maintenance mode configuration (generator is run by itself as `rails generate easy:maintenace`)
+This includes a generator to create a maintenance mode configuration (generator is run by itself as `rails generate easy:maintenance`)

 This will generate:

-    config/initializers/maintenace.rb
+    config/initializers/maintenance.rb
     public/maintenance.html
     public/maintenance.json

-Customise the site configuration within `config/initializers/maintenace.rb` to change the maintenance message, response status etc.
+Customise the site configuration within `config/initializers/maintenance.rb` to change the maintenance message, response status etc.
 Customise the maintenance page within `public/maintenance.html` All these settings are configurable, to read more see the documentation for the turnout gem https://github.com/biola/turnout and setup your configuration to suit yourself.